New Working Time Act in a nutshell

 If employees work during their weekly rest period, the time spent working is to be compensated to them as soon as possible, but no later than three months from the performance of work by shortening their regular working time by the time corresponding to the missed rest period.
 With the employee’s consent, monetary compensation for such work may also be given, in addition to any overtime and Sunday pay.

 A work schedule shall be prepared for a maximum duration, but for at least one week.
-In work where the timing of regular working hours does not vary or in which flexitime or flexible working hours are in use, the work schedule may be prepared for an indefinite period.
-In this case, the agreement on flexitime or flexible working hours shall replace the work schedule.
+In work where the placement of regular working hours does not vary or in which flexible working hours or flexiwork are in use, the work schedule may be prepared for an indefinite period.
+In this case, the agreement on flexible working hours or flexiwork shall replace the work schedule.

 Employees shall be informed in writing of the work schedule well in advance and no less than one week prior to the start of the period covered by the work schedule.
 Thereafter the work schedule may only be changed with the employee’s consent or for a compelling reason relating to the organisation of the work.